n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor_Add-Application.png){ loading=lazy }

-c) Fill out all the required fields like on the image below but with your own SSO Url, don't forget to choose an icon and click on SAVE
+c) Fill out all the required fields, like in the image below, but with your own SSO Url.
+Don't forget to choose an icon and click on SAVE

 ![](/_images/doc2/infor_Add-New-Application.png){ loading=lazy }